TechnologyClassroom/SetupNotes/ESXi.md

 # Usage: sh pushupdate.sh 10.12.17.71
 #   where 10.12.17.71 is the local IP address of the ESXi server.

-# Depends on scp and sshpass.
+# Depends on openssh-client, scp, and sshpass.
 # Must be run from a directory with the update file.
 # Must be run on the same subnet.
 # The ESXi machine must have SSH enabled.